IIIF/cookbook-recipes/recipe/0074-multiple-language-captions/v4/recipe.md

 ## Example

 In this example we represent a video with captions in Italian and subtitles in English.
-For expressing the availability of captions and subtitles in the two languages, we use two Annotations, one for each language.
-The language of each caption/subtitle file is expressed with a `language` property containing a [BCP 47](https://tools.ietf.org/html/bcp47) language code as specified by the Presentation API 4.0.
+For expressing their availability, we use two Annotations, one for each language/function pair.
+The language of each file is expressed with a `language` property containing a [BCP 47](https://tools.ietf.org/html/bcp47) language code as specified by the Presentation API 4.0.

 In this example we use files in the WebVTT format.
 Other format options include SRT (SubRip Text) or TTML (Timed Text Markup Language), but these are less likely to be supported in IIIF viewers.